 Most online counseling PhD programs will break up the dissertation into two or more courses.
 In this first class, students work with their dissertation committee and/or supervisor to complete background research to choose a topic.
 Students will also begin the design of the research methodology for their primary topic of study.

 What specializations or concentrations are available in online PhD counseling programs?

-Some schools provide opportunities to focus on a particular concentration during their online studies.
-In some schools, the entire program might be dedicated to that specialization; one good example of this is the Education and Supervision PhD counseling program.
+While some PhD counseling programs are more general, many online programs allow students to focus on a particular concentration.
+In some schools, the entire program might be dedicated to that specialization, such as the program at Adams State University, which focuses on how to work in a research or education setting.
 In other schools, students might take certain elective classes within their PhD counseling coursework, thus building their knowledge in a particular concentration.
-Below is a list of some of the more popular counseling specializations available to PhD students.
+It’s important to familiarize yourself with the most popular counseling specializations so you can choose the right PhD program.

 Counselor Education & Supervision

 This specialization is often a standalone degree program.
 Its curriculum prepares students for work in either an education or managerial setting.
 Individuals interested in teaching future counselors at the postsecondary level or taking on a supervisory role in their clinical practice will be most interested in this specialization.